phatdangx/one-billion-generator/README.md

 ## Contributing

-If you have any suggestions, improvements, or feature requests, please create an issue or a pull request.
+If you have any suggestions, improvements, please create an issue or a pull request.
 Contributions are always welcome!